oslomet-arx-as-a-service/Rapport/README.md

 Repository containing raw chapters for bachelor project

-eatch chapter has seperate folders
+Each chapter has seperate folders